Simple Tips to Help Keep Your Animals Cool in the Heat of Summer

 At least weekly, wash out your water bowls, jugs, or buckets.
 You will be amazed at how finicky some animals can be, and simply by washing things out a bit, you will encourage them to drink more.

-You know it’s funny, but my goats will rush me when I come out with clean, fresh buckets and drink and drink and drink.
+You know it’s funny, but my goats will rush me when I come out with clean, fresh buckets of water and drink and drink and drink.
 Diva’s. 🙂

 A large Nubian goat taking a cool drink of water on a hot summer day.